kazurayam/VisualInspectionTutorial/docs/index.md

     -   <a href="#5th-example-selecting-a-materiallist" id="toc-5th-example-selecting-a-materiallist">5th example : Selecting a MaterialList</a>
     -   <a href="#6th-example-generate-a-html-report-of-a-materiallist" id="toc-6th-example-generate-a-html-report-of-a-materiallist">6th example : generate a HTML report of a MaterialList</a>

+# Materialstore Tutorial

 -   [API javadoc](https://kazurayam.github.io/materialstore/api/index.html)

 -   back to the [repository](https://github.com/kazurayam/materialstore)

-# Materialstore Tutorial

-Let us begin with a quick introduction to a Java library named "materialstore".
+This is a quick introduction to a Java library named `materialstore` that I (kazurayam) developed.

 ## Setting up a project

 Here I assume you have a seasoned programming skill in Java, and you have installed the build tool [Gradle](https://gradle.org/install/).
 Now let us create a project where you write some Java code for practice.

-Let us create a working directory; say `~/tmp/sampleProject`.
+I created a working directory under my home directory: `~/tmp/sampleProject`.

     $ cd ~/tmp/
     $ mkdir sampleProject